Restructuring Company Debt

-Who will manage the DOCA
+Who Will Manage the DOCA

-The benefits of a DOCA
+The Benefits of a DOCA

-Understanding A Company Deed of Arrangement
+Understanding A Deed of Company Arrangement

 One of the possible outcomes of the administration process is for a Company to sign a Deed of Company Arrangement (DOCA) – an legally binding agreement between a company and its creditors as to how the company’s affairs are to be dealt with and how outstanding debts are to be paid.

 Creditors will often agree to a DOCA if they are offered a better return on their outstanding debts than they would receive if the company were immediately placed into liquidation.